iterative/dvc.org/content/docs/studio/create-view.md

 You will need to speciy advanced settings in the following scenarios.

-> :point_right: These settings can be skipped when creating the view -- they can
+> These settings can be skipped when creating the view -- they can be edited
-> be edited later.
+> later.

 - **Monorepo:** If you have connected to a monorepo, then specify the full path to the root directory for the project that you want to connect to.